 You want to take care of your lawn, and take care of your pets.

 There are lots of weed killers on the market for keeping a garden and lawn weed free.
 However, many of these weed killers are not safe for use around cats, dogs, and typical backyard wildlife.
 Furthermore, commercial weed killers can be very costly.

 In this article, we will share some ideas and easy recipes to help you make your own kid and pet safe weed killer.
 Read on to learn more.

 There Are Lots Of Good Reasons To Say NO To Commercial Weed Killer

-Wild weed and grass killers you can find and buy at the store are filled with chemicals.
+Most of the weed and grass killers you find and buy at the store are filled with chemicals.
 Some of these are very harsh and damaging to plants, other kinds of living organisms and to the environment.

 Many products contain active ingredients making them quite dangerous.
 Although labeled as “safe” weed control materials, the term is very subjective.

 While the weed control product may technically be “safe” under very narrow usage guidelines, this does not necessarily mean the weed killer safe for your dog, cat, and other pets, kids, wildlife or you to touch, breathe or accidentally ingest.

 Furthermore, no matter how “safe” chemicals are, its residue will eventually end up in the water system.
 Chemicals buildup in our waterways causing great harm to all life on earth.

 Think about this: If commercial chemical weed killers are “safe” for dogs and cats, why do professional lawn service personnel wear impressive protective gear and set up hazard warning signs all around treated areas?

 The reason is that if pets, kids or incidental wildlife come in contact with that poison within the first 24 hours, it can be absorbed through the skin.